An explosion caused by a World War II bomb during construction works has injured four people near Munich train station.

-It is law in Germany to use specialist equipment to ‘scan’ the ground during drilling operations to ensure that bombs are not struck.
-Questions have been raised by observers on why the bomb was struck and if such equipment was in use.
+In Germany, drilling operations are regulated due to the risk of unexploded ordnance.
+It is a requirement in Germany to use specialist equipment to “scan” the ground during drilling operations to ensure that bombs are not struck.
+This has raised questions about why the bomb was struck and whether such equipment was in use.

 Unfortunately, incidents involving unexploded bombs are not uncommon in Germany.
 In 2010, three police bomb disposal operators were killed in Gottingen while working on a 1,000lb bomb.
 In 2014, a construction worker was killed in Euskirchen when a 4,000lb bomb was struck.
 Similar incidents occurred in 1994 in Berlin, 2012 in Munich, and 2015 in Offenbach.
 These repeated unplanned detonations raised concerns about the effectiveness of regulations in place to prevent such tragedies.

 Unexploded bombs are frequently found across Germany, a legacy of World War II.
 Up to 2,000 tonnes of unexploded bombs are discovered each year.
 In contrast, the UK has not experienced an incident like this since the end of World War II.

 According to a technical expert in historical bombs, one key difference between the types of bombs found in Germany and those found in the UK is the fuzing mechanisms.
 The bombs found in Germany are less stable and more likely to function when struck compared to the German-origin bombs found in the UK.

 UXO Risk Management Services